marudy/react-native-responsive-screen/README.md

 * You can use this package along with `styled-components`.
 To see how to do that, check example number 2.

 # Updates 🚀
+* `v1.4.0` onwards: The library now has flowtype support.
+Types should work out of the box, no additional setup needed.
 * `widthPercentageToDP` and `heightPercentageToDP` methods accept numeric values as well from version 1.2.1 onwards.
 That being said a width of 53% can now be written both `width: widthPercentageToDP('53%')` and `width: widthPercentageToDP(53)`.

 # Examples